 A New Wave

-Seaport District NYC, located near Manhattan’s southeastern tip, is one of Lower Manhattan’s fastest-changing neighborhoods.
-Trendy shops, new boutique hotels and culinary concepts from celebrity chefs have infused a new energy into the area, which is perennially popular with visitors thanks to its maritime history and harbor cruises.
-(To find out even more about what your clients can do in the neighborhood, see our Downtown and Lower Manhattan Neighborhood Tool Kit.)
+Seaport District NYC is located near Manhattan’s southeastern tip.
+Trendy retailers, new boutique hotels and culinary concepts from celebrity chefs have infused a new energy into the area, which is perennially popular with visitors thanks to its maritime history and harbor cruises, not to mention unbeatable views of the harbor and the Brooklyn Bridge.

-The Seaport District will soon feature the sole US outpost of Milan’s iconic 10 Corso Como shopping and dining center, with the 13,000-square-foot (1,208-square-meter) showplace designed by artist Kris Ruhs.
-In 2019 a food market by Jean-Georges Vongerichten will open in the restored Tin Building.
+The Seaport District is home to the sole US outpost of Milan’s iconic 10 Corso Como.
+The 13,000-square-foot (1,208-square-meter) store was designed by artist Kris Ruhs.

 Courtesy, Howard Hughes Group

-The Pier 17 complex, a key element of the Howard Hughes Corporation’s ambitious seven-building revitalization project for the neighborhood, will debut this summer.
-The four-story building is topped by a 1.5-acre (6,070-square-meter) open-air rooftop performance space with an innovative glass-and-carbon canopy, where concertgoers can take in panoramic views of New York City’s waterfront and skyline.
-Pier 17’s busy 2018 concert schedule kicks off with a free performance by Jon Batiste (featuring special guests the Dap-Kings) on July 28, and continues with musical acts like Kings of Leon (August 2 and 3), Michael McDonald (August 21), Gladys Knight (August 25) and blockbuster comedians like Amy Schumer (August 1) and Trevor Noah (August 12).
+The Pier 17 complex, a key element of the Howard Hughes Corporation’s ambitious seven-building revitalization project for the neighborhood, debuted in 2018.
+The four-story building is topped by a 1.5-acre (6,070-square-meter) open-air rooftop performance space, where concertgoers can take in panoramic views of New York City’s waterfront and skyline.
+Pier 17’s upcoming concert schedule includes performances by Janelle Monáe, Ringo Starr, They Might Be Giants and other marquee acts.

 Another recent addition to Seaport District NYC is iPic Fulton Market, a luxury cinema with reserved seating at three price points—the top tier offers fully reclining seats and comfy blankets—and a full menu of gourmet food and drinks on order.